Here are several miscellaneous parameters.

 (set A (neg:m (ne:m B C)))

-Some machines can also perform and
+Some machines can also perform and or plus operations on

 condition code values with less instructions than the corresponding